 Step 1: Organize and track inventory

 You can’t manage your inventory if you can’t track it.
-Here’s how to make sure your numbers are accurate and up to date:
+Here’s how to make sure your inventory data is accurate and up to date:

 Set up an inventory ledger